yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 This document attempts to minimize new guidance to TLS 1.2 implementations, and the overall approach is to encourage systems to move to TLS 1.3.
 However this is not always practical.
 Newly discovered attacks, as well as ecosystem changes, necessitated some new requirements that apply to TLS 1.2 environments.
 Those are summarized in {{diff-rfc}}.

 As noted, the TLS 1.3 specification resolves many of the vulnerabilities listed in this document.
 A system that deploys TLS 1.3 should have fewer vulnerabilities than TLS 1.2 or below.
-This document is being republished with this in mind, and with an explicit goal to migrate most uses of TLS 1.2 into TLS 1.3.
+Therefore this document replaces {{?RFC7525}}, with an explicit goal to encourage migration of most uses of TLS 1.2 to TLS 1.3.

 These are minimum recommendations for the use of TLS in the vast majority of implementation and deployment scenarios, with the exception of unauthenticated TLS (see {{applicability}}).
 Other specifications that reference this document can have stricter requirements related to one or more aspects of the protocol, based on their particular circumstances (e.g., for use with a particular application protocol); when that is the case, implementers are advised to adhere to those stricter requirements.
 Furthermore, this document provides a floor, not a ceiling, so stronger options are always allowed (e.g., depending on differing evaluations of the importance of cryptographic strength vs. computational load).